drobertadams/YapyGraph/README.md

 `Vertex.py` is the class that represents a simple vertex.
 Properties include:

 * `id` - the vertex identifier.
-Uniqueness isn't enforced by the vertex.
+Uniqueness isn't enforced by Vertex.
 * `label` - an optional string label for the vertex (for those applications that need to assign string labels vertices)
 * `number` - an option number for the vertex (for those applications that need to assign numeric identifiers to vertices)
 * `degree` - the total degree (in-degree + out-degree).
 The Graph class maintains this.